Aubri McDonald

 • Social Movements

 Dr McDonald is an Assistant Professor in the Criminal Justice Department at UW Parkside.
-She has a PhD in Criminology from the University of Illinois in Chicago and a Master’s in Communication and Media Studies from the University of Colorado, Boulder.
+She has a PhD in Criminology from the University of Illinois in Chicago and a Master’s Degree in Media Studies from the University of Colorado, Boulder.
 Dr McDonald has a B.A. in Psychology and B.S. in Journalism from the University of Kansas.

 Selected Publications